menu

 What I Don't Like

-One of the major reasons Grixis Shadow fell off the map once Lurrus was banned was the presence of City of Solitude.
-Since Shadow's power and toughness are equal to the amount of life you are at below 13, City of Solitude exiling a Shadow will always set your life total back to 13.
+One of the major reasons Grixis Shadow fell off the map once Lurrus was banned was the presence of Solitude.
+Since Shadow's power and toughness are equal to the amount of life you are at below 13, Solitude exiling a Shadow will always set your life total back to 13.
 With multiple Shadows out, the first will be exiled and the rest will die to state-based actions from having zero toughness.

 A potentially free and instant-speed Plague Wind from the opponent is enough to steer anyone in the opposite direction.
 This is partially why Shadow itself has dropped down to three copies instead of the full four, and why Shredder is such an important pivot.